Renunciation of Citizenship

 - Corollary to the above, a former natural-born citizen of the Philippines who is abroad and is not an alien registered with the Philippine Bureau of Immigration shall file a petition under oath with the nearest Philippine foreign service post for the issuance of an Identification Certificate (IC) under Republic Act 9225.

-- Qualified applicants shall submit the following documentary requirements personally at the Consular Section of the Philippine Embassy in Berlin, Germany.
+- Qualified applicants shall submit the following documentary requirements via postal service at the Consular Section of the Philippine Embassy in Berlin, Germany.
+Make sure you have provided your contact number/ Email address.

 NOTE: All documents should come in one (1) original and three (3) photocopies